Tools and Guidance

 Based on the comments WVDEP recieved at both workshops the spreadsheet underwent several revisions.
 The spreadsheets

 Some of the revisions include:

-Managed turf has been included as a possible land cover in the drainage area for residential rain gardens.
+- Managed turf has been included as a possible land cover in the drainage area for residential rain gardens.
 (For

-All of the tabs have been formatted for printing.
+- All of the tabs have been formatted for printing.
 The Drainage Area tabs work best on 11" x 17" landscape.

 Right click the link and save the file first.
 Then open from your hard drive.

-WV Mitigation and Payment In Lieu Guidance
+WV Mitigation and Pay in Lieu of Guidance

 This guidance document is specifically for MS4s who wish to develop their own off-site mitigation or payment in lieu

 The Runoff Reduction Method

 The Runoff Reduction Method was developed in order to promote better stormwater design and as a tool for compliance

 Runoff reduction has benefits beyond pollutant load reductions.
 BMPs that reduce runoff volumes can do a better job

 West Virginia's spreadsheet tool works very well in determining the amount of runoff volume to capture in order to

 Extended Filtration Memorandum of Understanding

 Recently WVDEP clarified MS4 permit language regarding extended filtration stormwater practices.
-The memo can be accessed here.